GMOD/jbrowse/src/faye/README.md

     Subscribed to /alert at http://localhost:8000/faye
     Subscribed to /tracks/new at http://localhost:8000/faye

-Then do a simple test with an `alert` message (should probably disable this for production!)
+Then do a simple test with an `alert` message

     node test-alert.js

-(The browser should pop up a cute alert message)

 Then try adding a track using a server message:

     node test-add-track.js

 You should see a new track appear on the track list.
 It will not initially be opened.
 Open it, and (on refseq `ctgA`) you should see a single feature (on the far left).
-Click on the feature to get the detail popup.
+Click on the feature to test the detail popup.

 You can replace the track data (the track name and feature data should be updated in the client)

     node test-replace-track.js

-You can remove the track
+You can remove the track (it should disappear from the client)

     node test-delete-track.js